jillusc/Forum20_React/README.md

 ## Improvements/Bug fixes

-The app is not yet presented in a completed, optimal state and would benefit from the following enhancements and modifications:
+The app is not yet presented in a completed or optimal state and would benefit from the following modifications and enhancements:

+   - Addressing the tests that failed to pass, particularly around functionality of post editing.
+See <u>[documentation](README%20images/forum20%20testing.pdf)</u>.
    - A feature for retrieving a forgotten password
    - An option for the user to delete their account
-   - Consistent and effective error messaging
+   - Consistent and effective application of error and success messaging
    - Provide clarity to the user that, when uploading a post, it must include a title
    - Ensuring application of the active class (NavLink style) upon all page reloads
    - Improving the visibilty of Follow/Unfollow buttons in the 'Most followed profiles' box so users can see at a glance which profiles they currently follow